auth0/ui-components-ios/README.md

 We support only the last four major versions of any platform, including the current major version.

-Once a platform version becomes unsupported, dropping it from Auth0.swift **will not be considered a breaking change**, and will be done in a **minor** release.
-For example, iOS 14 will cease to be supported when iOS 18 gets released, and Auth0.swift will be able to drop it in a minor release.
+Once a platform version becomes unsupported, dropping it from ui-components-ios **will not be considered a breaking change**, and will be done in a **minor** release.
+For example, iOS 14 will cease to be supported when iOS 18 gets released, and ui-components-ios will be able to drop it in a minor release.

 In the case of macOS, the yearly named releases are considered a major platform version for the purposes of this Policy, regardless of the actual version numbers.